 A MEMBER of the company of players at Callenbach's theatre, in Berlin, was to have a benefit night, and the question was, how to get together a good audience.
-Accordingly, some days before the memorable evening. there appeared in all the Berlin papers an advertisement to the following effect:-" A gentleman, who has a niece and ward possessing a disposable property of 15,000 thalers, together with a mercantile establishment, desires to find a young man who would be able to manage the business, and become the husband of the young lady.
-The possession of property or other qualification is no Apply to-"."
-Hundreds upon hundreds of letters poured in, in reply to this advertisement.
-On the morning of the benefit-day, each person who had sent a reply received the following note:-" The most important point is, of course, that you should like one another.
-I and my niece are going to Callenbach's theatre this evening, and you can just drop in upon us in box No. 1."
-Of course, the theatre was crammed.
+Accordingly, some days before the memorable evening, there appeared in all the Berlin papers an advertisement to the following effect :- "A gentleman, who has a niece and ward possessing a disposable property of 15,000 thalers, together with a mercantile establishment, desires to find a young man who would be able to manage the business, and become the husband of the young lady. letters poured in, in reply to this advertisement.
+On the morning of the benefit-day, each person who had sent a reply received the following note :-- "The most important point is, of course, that you should like one another.
+I and my niece are going to Callenbach's theatre this evening, and you can just drop in upon us in box No. I." Of course, the theatre was crammed.
 All the best paying places in the house were filled in the evening with a mostly male public, got up in a style which is seldom seen at the Royal Opera itself.
-Glasses were levelled on all sides in the direction of box No. I. and eves were strained to catch the first glimpse of the niece, when she should appear in company with her uncle; but uncles are proverbially "wicked old men," and, in the present case, neither uncle nor niece was to be found, and the disconsolate lovers-of a fortunewere left to clear up the mystery as best they might.
+Glasses were levelled on all sides in the direction of box No. I, and eyes were strained to catch the first glimpse of the niece, when she should appear in company with her uncle; but uncles are proverbially "wicked old men," and, in the present case, neither uncle nor niece was to be found, and the disconsolate lovers-of a fortunewere left to clear up the mystery as best they might.